-Although the authors don't adventure to guess it, according to my estimates, by counting the potentially cell immunized together with the seropositive population, at least here in Spain as well as in some other European countries, we probably have already reached a decent, if not a robust, herd immunity for the CoV2 virus.
-Only time and future mass testing will tell us what is the real scope of this immunity coverage.
+Finally, the authors don't adventure to guess, but, according to my estimates, counting the cell immunized together with the seropositive population, we have probably already reached a decent, if not a robust, herd immunity for the CoV2 virus.
+Only time and future mass testing will tell.